pronamic/wp-pronamic-events/readme.txt

 == Changelog ==

+= 1.1.0 =
+*	Moved event details meta box from the side to the normal part of the edit post screen.

 = 1.0.0 =
 *	Added French translations thanks to Gwendal Leriche.
 *	Added a new filter to the Pronamic Events Archive timestamp. 'pronamic_event_parse_query_timestamp'.
 It expects a timestamp returned.